-Getting tested for HIV is a smart thing to do.
-And it’s easy.
+Getting tested for HIV is easy.
 Yet many people avoid getting tested for a variety of reasons.
 Some may find the idea of getting tested so frightening they just won’t do it, while others may think HIV testing is unnecessary because they believe they aren’t at risk.

-The truth is, anyone can become infected with HIV.
-Some demographic groups may be more affected than others, but the risk factors are the same for everyone.
+The truth is, anyone can get HIV.
+Some demographic groups are more heavily affected than others, but the risk factors are the same for everyone.

 When it comes to HIV testing, the old cliché “knowledge is power” still holds true.
 Knowing your HIV status, whether negative or positive, puts you in the best position to protect your health and the health of your sexual partners.
-At present there is no cure for HIV/AIDS, but there are medications available that allow HIV-positive individuals to live a normal, healthy life.
-And being aware of your HIV status makes it less likely that you will pass the virus to others.
+While there is no cure for HIV or AIDS, effective medications allow HIV-positive people to live a normal, healthy life.
+Being aware of your HIV status makes it less likely that you will pass the virus to others, both because you and your partners can take precautions and because effective treatment prevents transmission.

 The CDC recommends that everyone between the ages of 13 and 64 get tested for HIV at least once, regardless of perceived risk.
-In addition, you should get an HIV test if any of the following apply to you:
+Women should be tested during each pregnancy.
+Those at higher risk should get tested more often.

-- You have had unprotected sex with someone who is HIV positive or someone whose HIV status you do not know.
+- You have had unprotected anal or vaginal sex with someone who is living with HIV.

-- You have shared needles or syringes to inject drugs (including steroids or hormones), or if unsterilized equipment was used for your body piercing or tattoo.
+- You have shared needles or syringes to inject drugs (including steroids or hormones)

-- You have exchanged sex for food, shelter, drugs, or money.
+- You have exchanged sex for money, food, shelter or drugs.

-- You have been diagnosed with or sought treatment for a sexually transmitted infection, like syphilis or herpes.
+- You have been diagnosed with or sought treatment for a sexually transmitted infection (STI) such as gonorrhea or syphilis.

-- You have been diagnosed with or sought treatment for hepatitis or tuberculosis.
+- You have been diagnosed with or sought treatment for viral hepatitis or tuberculosis.

-If you have engaged in behaviors that have put you at risk of becoming infected with HIV, you may also have been exposed to other STIs.
+If you are at risk for HIV, you may also have been exposed to other STIs.
 Some of these can be quite serious and require immediate treatment.
-If you are being tested for HIV, you should also discuss with your provider whether you are at risk and should be tested for these STIs.
+If you are being tested for HIV, you should also discuss with your provider whether you should be tested for these STIs.

 What are the types of HIV tests?

-Many testing sites are now using oral or finger prick rapid assays.
-The oral test, for example, involves swabbing the upper and lower gums inside the mouth.
+Many testing sites now use rapid oral or finger-prick tests.
+The oral test involves swabbing the upper and lower gums inside the mouth.
 The sample is then placed into a developer vial, with results available within 20 to 40 minutes.
+Home HIV self-testing kits are also available.

 What’s the difference between anonymous & confidential testing?

-With anonymous testing, you don't have to give your name to anyone.
-With confidential testing, you supply your name during the testing process, but the healthcare system and government health agencies are required by law to keep your testing information confidential—they can't let it become public information.
+With anonymous testing, you don’t have to give your name to anyone.
+With confidential testing, you supply your name during the testing process, but health care providers and government agencies in the United States are required by law to keep your testing information confidential, per the Health Insurance Portability and Accountability Act of 1996 (HIPAA).

-In the United States, the Health Insurance Portability and Accountability Act of 1996 (HIPAA) ensures that your medical records remain confidential.
 Generally speaking, only your doctor or the facility where you have your test done has access to your medical records.
-However, many states have opted to use name-based reporting, which means if you test positive for HIV, your test result and name will be reported to the state and local health departments for surveillance purposes.
+However, many states have opted to use name-based reporting, which means if you test positive for HIV, your test result and name will be reported to state and local health departments for surveillance purposes.
 The state health department then removes all personal information about your test result (name, address, etc.) and shares the information with the CDC so it can track national HIV trends.

 Since laws vary from state to state, if you are concerned about anonymity or disclosure, you should contact your local health department or any AIDS service organization hotline to find out what the law is in your area and where anonymous testing is available.